 Community Service is a win-win situation for all of those involved.
 Volunteers get to do something good for their fellow community members, put it on their resume and possibly network with people in their future profession.
 Community Organizations get some much needed help from groups of highly engaged workers and thus are able to offer more services to those in need and most importantly more people from your community will get the help that they need.
 Whether it's a hot meal or a cleaner park to play and spend time outdoors in.

 So then it's no wonder why Greek Organizations do so much for their communities.
 The Greek Organizations even have signature philanthropies.
 Tri Sigma's national charity is the Sigma Sigma Sigma Foundation, their local charity is The Broken Sparrow Home.
 Alpha Sigma Alpha's national charities are the Alpha Sigma Alpha Foundation, Girls on the Run, Special Olympics and the S. June Smith Center.
 Their local charity is Covenant House Alaska.
 Besides their signature philanthropies, sorority sisters often volunteer on other projects such as raising money for breast cancer or the local soup kitchen.

 How do I join?

 While the best way to start a new member process is to have an in-person conversation with active members of our sorority community, we realize that is not always possible.
-During times when sororities are not hosting recruitment events, you have a few options: click on each sorority's link on the left-hand banner and follow the hyperlinks to send them a message, call the SCGL office (907-786-1217) and we can forward your information to the chapters or drop by in person to SU Room 210 to learn more.
+During times when sororities are not hosting recruitment events, you have a few options: fill out the form below and SCGL will send your information to the proper recruiter, click on each sorority's link on the left-hand banner and follow the hyperlinks to send them a message, call the SCGL office (907-786-1217) and we can forward your information to the chapters or drop by in person to SU Room 210 to learn more.